tsgriff/static-react-tsgriffith/src/posts/learning-the-usefulness-of-software-testing-using-protractor.md

 &nbsp;

 I had little exposure to testing before this job - my education mentioned it and we used prewritten tests for exams, but it wasn't a required part of the curriculum.
-I learned that Test Driven Development (TDD) was becoming more popular on dev teams, but I unfortunately didn't have the time to spend learning how to write tests.
+I learned that Test Driven Development (TDD) has been becoming more popular on dev teams, but I unfortunately didn't have the time to spend learning how to write tests.
 I am so glad I have now.

 &nbsp;